USS Home

-USS Home was a large steamship purchased by the Union Navy during the American Civil War.
+USS Home was a screw steamship purchased by the Union Navy during the American Civil War.
 She was placed into service as a hospital ship assigned to support the fleet blockading the ports of the Confederate States of America.

 However, on occasion, she was ordered to serve as a blockader and was provided with the necessary deck guns for that purpose.